zgrguric/Xahau-Dev-Contest/README.md

 - **Liability**: Organizers are not responsible for any damages or losses during participation.

 These terms ensure fairness and transparency.
 Contact us with any questions or concerns.
+---
+### FAQ
+- Projects must be deployed on Mainnet?
+   - Yes.
+The projects must be running on Mainnet.
+If, due to some problem, the project could not be deployed on Mainnet, it can be submitted on Testnets, knowing that this could have a negative effect on the jury.
+- Can a participant or team submit more than one project?
+   - Yes.